 - WoodRiver planes feature the same heavy castings (5 lbs) and fully machined frogs

 - Lightly finished Bubinga handles provide comfort and control - Soles and sides are machined flat and square within tightly held tolerances

-- WoodRiver is proudly made by Woodcraft, America’s leading supplier of saws, planes, power tools, hand tools, wood stain and paint, routers, sanding, wood, kits, dust collection and more.
-Our award winning family of brands includes WoodRiver, Highpoint, Woodcraft and Woodcraft Magazine as well as the greatest selection of woodworking books, videos, and plans.
+- Looking for the perfect Holiday Gift?
+WoodRiver has the best selection of saws, planes, hand tools, chisel and more.
+Plus we’ve got a great selection of woodworking kits.
+We’re part of Woodcraft, and our award winning family of brands includes WoodRiver, Highpoint, Woodcraft and Woodcraft Magazine as well as the greatest selection of woodworking books, videos, and plans for the holidays.

 Best jack plane for shooting board?

 The best jack plane for use with shooting boards is by far the low-angle/bevel-up jack plane.
 Its low blade bedding angle (12°) with blade bevel (25°) makes the combined cutting angle mere 37° which is great for end grain planing.
 The lower the total combined cutting angle, easier and cleaner the plane cuts and shears across the fibers.
 A spare blade with higher bevel angle is useful to have when shooting along the grain.
 For the shooting board use, the bevel-up blade should be left straight with no camber.
 Another important feature to check is the squareness of the sides to the sole.
 If they are out of square then the plane is useless as it can´t cut square ends or side

 You should also get the “Hot Dog”-grip which enhances the comfort and ergonomics when using the jack plane on its side with a shooting board.

 Best jack plane for smoothing?